irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Internet in all its diversity and for all its users, considering both technical, economic, and societal challenges of such development.
-The IRTF focuses on longer term research issues related to the Internet while a parallel organisation, the Internet Engineering Task Force (IETF), considers the shorter term issues of engineering and standards development.
+The IRTF focuses on longer term research issues related to the Internet while the parallel organisation, the Internet Engineering Task Force (IETF), focuses on the shorter term issues of engineering and standards making.

 The IRTF believes that research is most effective when done in an open and inclusive forum that encourages diversity of ideas and diversity of participation.
-Through this code of conduct, the IRTF will continue to strive to create and maintain an environment that encourages broad participation, and one in which people of many different backgrounds are treated with dignity, decency, and respect.
+Through this code of conduct, the IRTF will continue to strive to create and maintain an environment that encourages broad participation, and one in which people are treated with dignity, decency, and respect.

 # Conduct

-The IRTF is committed to providing a safe and enjoyable experience for all participants.
+The IRTF is committed to providing a safe and equitable experience for all participants.
 Those participating in the IRTF must extend respect and courtesy to others at all times.